 The germ of the idea led to a few tentative episodes of a story that I called “Going Gay.”
-Its lead character was named Tim Hobson.
+Its lead character was named Tim Hartleigh.
 He was a recent widower, having been happily married to Julia for 50 years.
 His best friend suggests that Tim take some time after his wife’s death to figure out what’s next in his life.
 After a year, Tim decides to sell his mansion outside Denver and go find himself.
-He first travels to Las Vegas, where he and Julia had honeymooned, but the place has changed too much to be comfortable for Tim.
-He then heads to San Diego, where he meets some men in a similar circumstance and is introduced to a gay porn model named Beau.
-Tim and Beau begin a steamy romance that leads them both to new understandings of who they are and what they seek in life.
+He first travels to Las Vegas, where he and Julia had honeymooned.
+“Sin City” is just the place for Tim to dip his toe into the world of gay sex.
+After some awkward attempts, he manages to find something in himself that he didn’t know was there, and he lets hit out with a joy and sense of freedom that is entirely new to him.

-Bruce reluctantly accepts that he is gay in high school, but is living in an era (the mid-70s) when it is just beginning to be safe to be openly gay.
-Bruce leaves Denver for college in California, where he is free to explore his sexuality and live openly as a gay man, although still not out to his family and friends back in Denver.
+Bruce reluctantly accepts that he is gay in high school, but is living in 1981, when it is just beginning to be safe to be openly gay.
+He struggles to keep his secret, but then reveals it to his best friend, Craig, who surprises him by saying he feels the same.
+After a hot summer of sex with Craig, Bruce leaves Denver for college in California, where he is free to explore his sexuality and live openly as a gay man, although still not “out” to his family and friends back in Denver.
 Bruce’s story continues up to the present and culminates at the same moment as Tim’s.